 Are you looking for a simple and easy-to-use app to start investing with?
-Stash is an option worth checking out.
+Stash may be an option worth checking out.

-Unsurprisingly, the app is one of the fastest-growing platforms available today, with nearly four million Americans already taking advantage of what it has to offer.
+Unsurprisingly, the app is one of the fastest-growing platforms available today, with over four million Americans already taking advantage of what it has to offer.

 In this post, I’ll cover Stash in more detail.
-You’ll learn about its best features – and find out answers to questions that I most frequently get asked about Stash (such as whether it’s legit, safe, and if investing with Stash is a good idea).
+You’ll learn about our favorite features – and find out answers to questions that I most frequently get asked about Stash (such as whether it’s legit, safe, and if investing with Stash is a good idea).

 What Does Stash Offer?

 Stash is an investment and banking app rolled into one easy to use platform squarely aimed at people who have little to no experience investing.
 It allows you to grow your financial portfolio through easy-to-use savings strategies.

 To help you save more, it also gives you the opportunity to learn more about finance and investing through education and recommendations.